Case study

 Accessibility

 Accessibility was another key focus of the project.
-The team worked hard to make the workshop accessible to everyone, including taking steps to incorporate Makaton and integrated audio description into the performance.
+The team worked hard to make the workshop accessible, including taking steps to incorporate Makaton and integrated audio description into the performance.
 Artistic Director, Brad, began Makaton training and completed the Level 1 course to be able to understand and use this communication tool.
 Including Makaton helped children with a range of access requirements engage with the content.
 The integrated audio description and BSL interpreter at public events ensured that more people could participate meaningfully.

 Presenter using Makaton in a workshop